During PhD Phase

 Approx. 5,000–8,000 words

-Donec facilisis tortor ut augue.
-Thematic synthesis of existing knowledge, theoretical frameworks, and identification of the research gap.
+Thematic synthesis of existing knowledge, critical evaluation of theoretical frameworks, and a precise identification of the gap your research is designed to address.

 Approx. 15,000–20,000 words

-Pellentesque non dignissim neque.
-Research philosophy, design, data collection methods, analysis approach, and ethical considerations.
+Research philosophy, design, data collection methods, sampling strategy, analysis approach, validity measures, and a thorough discussion of ethical considerations.

 Approx. 8,000–12,000 words